adamstavely/shiny-waddle/test-harness/docs/PRD.md

 Heimdall is an automated testing framework designed to validate that applications adhere to access control requirements for data.
 Named after the Norse god who guards the Bifröst bridge, Heimdall serves as the guardian of data access, ensuring that security policies are correctly implemented and enforced across applications.

 The platform provides comprehensive testing capabilities for Zero Trust Architecture (ZTA) compliance, data access control validation, and security policy enforcement.
-Heimdall enables organizations to automatically test access control policies, validate data behavior, enforce data owner contracts, and assess dataset health for privacy compliance.
+Heimdall enables organizations to automatically test access control policies, enforce data owner contracts, and assess dataset health for privacy compliance.

 ### 1.2 Value Proposition